-12. Reference may be made to the following sermon.
+12. Reference may be made to the following sermon:

-13. Once while the Lord was staying at Shravasti in Jeta's Grove in Anathapindika's pleasance, there came to him the lay follower Dhammika, with other five hundred lay followers, who after due salutations, took his seat to one side and addressed the Lord as follows :
+13. Once while the Lord was staying at Shravasti in Jeta's Grove in Anathapindika's pleasance, there came to him the lay follower Dhammika, with [an]other five hundred lay followers; who, after due salutations, took his seat to one side, and addressed the Lord as follows:

-14. "What conduct, Oh Lord, perfects, both those that are Bhikkhus and those that are only Upasakas, i.e., those who are homeless and those who are not.
+14. "What conduct, O Lord, perfects both those that are Bhikkhus and those that are only Upasakas--i.e., those who are homeless and those who are not?